HeardLibrary/digital-scholarship/script/python/projects/ees.md

     # Perform calculations using the sum of included data and append the calculated values to lists.
 ```

 We will build the inner loop first for a hard-coded timepoint value (a certain year or month), then build the outer loop to step through all timepoints.

 **2\.1 Step through all data in column for the quantity, then sum for period to be averaged**

-This will be a loop that includes all of the rows in the table
+This will be a loop that includes all of the rows in the table.
+Because the data structure is a list of dictionaries, the indices of the cells you will check will be in the form: `data[row][columm]`, where the row index is a number and the column is specified by a key.
+However, if you are looping through the rows (as in `for datum in data:`), the variable you will be working with is `datum[column]`.
+For any given script, the column key will be fixed.
+For example, if you are using precipitation (which has the column header `PRCP`), you would write `datum['PRCP']`.

 **2\.1.1 Extract year or month from date string if necessary**

-The date strings are in ISO 8601 format: `2022-03-29` in the order of year-month-day.
+The date strings are in ISO 8601 format: `2022-03` in the order of year-month.
 To get the year, you need to slice the first four characters.
 However, the loop variable is an integer, so to compare the loop variable to the extracted year you need to either make them both strings or both integers.
 For months, you also need to slice the date string, but if you are looping through a list of strings for the months, you can make the comparison directly.

 **2\.1.2 Screen whether a particular datum is from the correct time interval**